kerrygilbert/quickie/README.md

 ```
 ##### sendpage(req, res, pageName, [data]);
 That sendPage method takes req, res, pageName, and data.
 The pageName should be a string and '.html' will automatically be appended to it unless you have specified otherwise using the extension option.

+## Other Stuff

+##### What about CSS Precompilers?

+I thought about building this feature into quickie but in the interest of keeping the module succinct and focused, I decided against it.
+If you'd like to use LESS with your project instead of CSS, I recommend trying out [Less Before Listen](https://github.com/colpanik/less-before-listen)